List of Utah Royals players

+Utah Royals players in a preseason match against the Portland Thorns on March 7, 2025.

-Utah Royals FC was an American professional women's soccer club which played in the National Women's Soccer League (NWSL) during its 2018 and 2019 seasons, and in the 2020 NWSL Challenge Cup and NWSL Fall Series.
+The Utah Royals (also known as Utah Royals FC) is an American professional women's soccer club.
+The first iteration of the Royals played in the National Women's Soccer League (NWSL) during its 2018 and 2019 seasons, and in the 2020 NWSL Challenge Cup and NWSL Fall Series.
 Its initial roster was relocated from FC Kansas City, which dissolved in 2017.

+In December 2020, Utah Royals FC was dissolved, and its player contracts and franchise rights were transferred to a new team provisionally named Kansas City NWSL and later renamed Kansas City Current.
+The NWSL went three seasons without the Utah Royals before the club, under new ownership, re-entered the NWSL in 2024 as an expansion team.

-All Royals players who have appeared for the team in an official competition or have been contracted to play for the team are listed below.
+All Royals players who have appeared for the team in an official competition are listed below.
+This includes members of the 2018–2020 and 2024–present versions of the club.